Brktrlw/django-admin-collaborator/README.md

 - 🔒 **Edit Lock Management** - Prevents concurrent edits to the same object
 - 👥 **User Presence Detection** - See who else is viewing the same object
 - 🔔 **Editor Attention System** - Request attention from the current editor
-- 💬 **Customizable Notifications** - Configure your own notification messages
+- 💬 **Real-time Chat** - Chat with other users viewing the same page
+- 🗣️ **Individual Conversations** - Open separate chat windows for each user
 - 👤 **Avatar Support** - Visual user identification with customizable avatars
 - 🔌 **Redis Integration** - Reliable lock management and message distribution
 - 🔄 **Django Channels** - WebSocket-based real-time communication